 You can indulge in trick-or-treating, wear unique costumes, carve jack-o-lanterns, and make the most of festive gatherings.

-From among the safe Ontario Halloween events in the pipeline, be a part of those that most excite you.
-There are some of the most popular (and Halloweenie) of our website calendar Halloween events).
+From among the Ontario Halloween events in the pipeline, be a part of those that most excite you.
+These are the most popular (and Halloweenie) of our website calendar Halloween events.

 Stalking Dead, 2nd Wave

 Corn farmer zombies, known as the “Stalking Dead” were thought to have been cured last year but new discoveries have convinced officials that we are in for a 2nd wave.
 Local law enforcement recalled the same pharmaceutical company to develop a cure to these brain craving idiots.
 Research stations were again set up at ground zero, a farmer’s field surrounded in high voltage fencing to secure themselves from new beasts.
 Scientists were convinced they found a cure to this new outbreak but before securing the data into the mainframe computer, the containment area was breached by zombie livestock.
 The community has reached out to the public looking for volunteers to retrieve the data at the research stations and enter it into the central computer system.
 Their hope lies with you.Learn More

 2022 TBA.
 Little Pit is Canada’s first OFF-GRID Drive-In.
 Located at Abbey Gardens and featuring a variety of movies, including popular releases and classic favourites, the Little Pit Drive In is the perfect night out!
 See Halloween themed movies select nights throughout October.Learn More